Harshvardhan-sN/Weather-App/README.md

 # Weather-App

 This project is a basic weather app that provides users with essential weather information such as the current temperature, minimum/maximum temperature, wind speed, sunrise/sunset times, approximate location, and weather conditions (e.g., raining, sunny, cloudy, fog, etc.).
+The app enhances the user experience by dynamically displaying a photo that corresponds to the current weather condition.
+Even if the app doesn't have an internet connection, it shows previously loaded data stored in shared preferences.

 ### Features: